alibabacloud-automation/terraform-alicloud-slb/README.md

   - Listener always turn on health check

-`Notes~`
+`NOTES~`
-1. These templates default to intranet but can be made internet by setting the is_internet variable to true
+* These templates default to intranet but can be made internet by setting the is_internet variable to true
-2. These templates default to "paybytraffic" and have a default bandwidth 1
+* These templates default to "paybytraffic" and have a default bandwidth 1
-3. If you the intranet, internet charge type does not support "paybybandwidth"
+* If you the intranet, internet charge type does not support "paybybandwidth"
-4. If you want to launch a new SLB in a VPC, the network type must be intranet that is is_internet = false
+* If you want to launch a new SLB in a VPC, the network type must be intranet that is is_internet = false
-5. Each template has a default SLB instance name
+* Each template has a default SLB instance name